- Colors:

 -

-should look like.
+your site should look like.
 You don't

 have to have a degree in art to come up with usable

 presentations.
-It can be as simple as a rectangle
+It can be as simple as a

-on paper representing the computer screen.
-A square
+rectangle on paper representing the computer screen.

-the page can represent text.
-If you wish, use
+lines across the page can represent text.

-different color crayons to represent the true colors
+If you wish, use different color crayons to represent

-you have chosen and perhaps a title across the top.
+the true colors you have chosen and perhaps a

 |